victorliu-sq/PaperWriting/FlashSMP.md

 In order to overcome these challenges, we present FlashSMP,an innovative algorithm that:

+1.Incorporates a preprocessing step to eliminate data dependencies, enabling efficient memory access patterns.

-1.Utilizes atomicMIN operations instead of atomicCAS, reducing wasted work under high contention for Reducing contention and wasted work during atomic operations to achieve efficient synchronization.
+2.Utilizes atomicMIN operations instead of atomicCAS, reducing wasted work under high contention for Reducing contention and wasted work during atomic operations to achieve efficient synchronization.

-2Seamlessly integrating CPU and GPU resources and implement FlashSMP in heterogeneous computing environments.

-3.Incorporates a preprocessing step to eliminate data dependencies, enabling efficient memory access patterns.

-By carefully arranging the related data to be grouped together to be accessed together, we can take advantage of the spatial locality inherent in modern memory hierarchies.
+3.Seamlessly integrating CPU and GPU resources and implement FlashSMP in heterogeneous computing environments.By carefully arranging the related data to be grouped together to be accessed together, we can take advantage of the spatial locality inherent in modern memory hierarchies.
 This approach can lead to significant performance gains by minimizing the latency associated with memory access, benefiting both sequential and parallel implementations of the algorithm.

-As a result, FlashSMP Adapts to different workloads and Ensuring the algorithm consistently performs well across different scenarios.
+4.As a result, FlashSMP Adapts to different workloads and Ensuring the algorithm consistently performs well across different scenarios.

 ## Contribution

-### AI

-The main contributions of this paper are:

-1. **Algorithm Design**: Introduction of FlashSMP, which utilizes atomicMIN operations and integrates CPU-GPU execution.
+Our experiments show that FlashSMP has achieved 2.0x to  10.0x speedups over the-state-of-the-art.

+Our contributions are summarized as follows.

+1. **Preprocessing Technique**: Development of a preprocessing step to enhance memory access efficiency.
+2. **Algorithm Design and Implementation**:Putting all the above research efforts together, we construct a framework named FlashSMP for the parallel computation of SMP and its implementation in a hetereogenous environment of CPU and GPU.
-2. **Mathematical Proof**: Rigorous proof demonstrating the superiority of atomicMIN over atomicCAS in high-contention scenarios.
+3. **Mathematical Proof and Experimental Benchmarks**: Rigorous mathematical proof demonstrating the superiority of atomicMIN over atomicCAS in high-contention scenarios and experimental benmarks to show CPU has lower latency than GPU
-3. **Performance Evaluation**: Comprehensive benchmarks showing FlashSMP's superior performance across various scenarios.
+4. **Performance Evaluation**: Comprehensive benchmarks showing FlashSMP's superior performance across various scenarios to illustrate the workload adaptation of FlashSMP.
-4. **Preprocessing Technique**: Development of a preprocessing step to enhance memory access efficiency.

-## Evaluation

-1.Synthesized Data-Hard Instance

-2.Synthesized Data-Easy Instance

-3.Real Data+Synthesized Data-Mixed Instance